Absolute music: Formalist debate

 Formalism is the concept of music for music's sake, or that music's 'meaning' is entirely in its form.
 In this respect, music has no extra-musical meaning at all and is enjoyed by appreciation of its formal structure and technical construction.
 The 19th century music critic Eduard Hanslick argued that music could be enjoyed as pure sound and form, and that it needed no connotation of extra-musical elements to warrant its existence.
 He argued that in fact, these extra-musical ideas and images detracted from the beauty of the music.

 Formalism therefore rejected genres such as opera, song and tone poems as they conveyed explicit meanings or programmatic imagery.
 Symphonic forms were considered more aesthetically pure.
 (The choral finale of Beethoven's Ninth Symphony, as well as the programmatic Sixth Symphony, became problematic to formalist critics who had championed the composer as a pioneer of the Absolute, especially with the late Beethoven string quartets).
 Carl Dahlhaus described absolute music as music without a "concept, object, and purpose".

 Opposition and objections to absolute music

-Richard Wagner was a vocal opponent of absolute music, a phrase he coined.
+Richard Wagner ironically was a vocal opponent of absolute music, a phrase he coined.
 Wagner considered the choral finale of Beethoven's Ninth Symphony to be the proof that music works better with words, famously saying: "Where music can go no further, there comes the word ... the word stands higher than the tone."
 Wagner also called Beethoven's Ninth Symphony the death knell of the symphony, for he was far more interested in combining all forms of art with his Gesamtkunstwerk.